ajdumanhug/red-team-cheatsheeet/enumeration.md

 - Invoke-ShareFinder
 Use this command to find shares on the hosts in the current domain.

-- Get-NetDomainTrust
-Use this command to get the trust in the current domain.
 ```

 ## Group Policy (GPO) Enumeration